softwarejames/Course03ProjectTidyData/CodeBook.md

 '...XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 ##### Mean Values
-* tBodyAcc.mean...XYZ   (example: tBodyAcc...X.Mean for x-axis signal)
+* tBodyAcc.mean...XYZ   (example: tBodyAcc.mean...X for x-axis signal)
 * tGravityAcc.mean...XYZ
 * tBodyAccJerk.mean...XYZ
 * tBodyGyro.mean...XYZ